hardhats/vista-install-docs/New/InitializeVistA.rst

     COMMAND   PID USER   FD   TYPE             DEVICE SIZE/OFF NODE NAME mumps   85939  sam    6u  IPv6 0x5ee953ac0e7fceab      0t0  TCP \*:9000 (LISTEN)</code></div>

-If you shut down your system, and then use bring it back up, starting Taskman using ``^ZTMB`` will start your broker, as we set it up previously as one of the startup tasks.
+If you shut down your system and then bring it back up, starting Taskman using ``^ZTMB`` will start your broker, as we set it up as one of the startup tasks.

 Back to business: To check that the RPC Broker is REALLY working, run ``DO ^XWBTCPMT``.